rob-blackbourn/jetblack-js-date/manual/guide/date-arithmetic.md

 Daylight savings time (DST) presents an issue for date arithmetic.

-The following example adds three days to the Saturday before the clocks change using the local timezone (London) and UTC (which does not have DST).
+The following example adds two days to the Saturday before the clocks change using the local timezone (London) and UTC (which does not have DST).

 ```js